 SchUseStrongCrypto : 1

-If the output is anything other than 1
+If the output is anything other than 1 ( including no output), this indicates a misconfiguration.

 2. Verify .NET SecurityProtocol Includes TLS 1.2

-Run this command in a PowerShell prompt:
+Run this command in a PowerShell prompt (as administrator):

 [Net.ServicePointManager]::SecurityProtocol